Salamanca Arts Centre’s

 The staff at Salamanca Arts Centre are a team of dedicated, passionate and committed arts administrators, whose collective skills, qualifications and experience are invested into supporting artists to realise their creative endeavours, and to generate a livelihood from their art practice.

 SAC’s arts program is supported by Arts Tasmania, City of Hobart, the Australia Council for the Arts, the Government of Australia and philanthropic trusts, donors and sponsors.

 An estimated 250,000+ people pass through SAC’s doors every year, visiting galleries, exhibitions, performances and community events.

-Approximately 200 people are directly employed by the 60 arts organisations based at SAC.
-These organisations, resident artists, retail galleries and their activities collectively contribute an estimated $25m to the Tasmanian economy.
+Approximately 200 people are now directly employed by the 60 arts organisations based at SAC.
+These organisations, resident artists, retail galleries and their activities collectively contribute an estimated $50M annually to the Tasmanian economy.

 An estimated 6000+ artists are represented across a year through the combined activities of all SAC’s resident organisations, venues, events, exhibitions, projects, residencies and memberships.

 Salamanca Arts Centre Annual Reports can be downloaded below (more to be added soon):